homes32/pebakery-docs/Commands/System/OnScriptExit.md

-# System,OnPluginExit
+# System,OnScriptExit

-**Alias**: `System,OnScriptExit`
+**Alias**: `System,OnPluginExit`

-Specifies the command to be executed before the current plugin terminates.
+Specifies the command to be executed before the current script terminates.

 ## Syntax